• Share this on:

 Last updated:

-Change can be an opportunity, if you act upon it.
-This is especially true in the apparel industry, which is built on change.
-It creates, interprets and follows new trends.
+Change means opportunity, if you act upon it.
+This is especially true for the apparel industry, which is built on change.
+It follows, interprets and creates new trends.
 To learn how you can use global trends to your advantage, it is important to find the right response to several key factors: legislation, technical innovation, environmental and social sustainability, market requirements and new business models.
 This report will tell you how.

-1. The European apparel market in 10 years
+The long-term future of the European apparel market

-In the last 50 years, the apparel industry has gone through multiple systemic changes.
-In the 1970-80s, apparel production moved away from Europe to Asia where labour was relatively cheap.
-In the 1980s, the focus shifted to speed-to-market and production grew in production countries closer to Europe.
-After the year 2000, certification for fair and sustainable production became more important.
-During the 2010s governments realised that more was needed to make the clothing industry truly futureproof through legislation and technical innovation.
+The apparel industry has seen many changes.
+In the 1970s production moved away from Europe to Asia, where labour costs were low.
+In the 1980s the focus shifted to speed-to-market and production grew in countries closer to Europe.
+Since the year 2000, certification for fair and sustainable production has become more popular thanks to consumer pressure.
+In the 2010s, governments realised that more was needed to make the apparel industry futureproof and this needed to be done in the form of legislation.
+Now, in the 2020s, Artificial Intelligence (AI) promises to take the industry into the ‘5th industrial revolution.’

-To remain competitive in tomorrow’s apparel industry, it will be crucial for production processes to rely less on low manual labour costs and to embrace automation.
-The future of the apparel manufacturing industry lies in smart, circular, fully automated manufacturing units that operate with the minimum social and environmental impact.
+To remain competitive in an apparel industry with increasing production costs, it is crucial for production processes to embrace automation.
+The future of the apparel manufacturing industry lies in the establishment of intelligent, circular, fully automated manufacturing units that operate in compliance with European social and environmental laws.
 These units will be guided by market data and respond to on-demand developments.
-Input materials will be based on market waste streams to minimise environmental impact.
+Input materials will be based on market waste streams to minimise environmental cost.

 Sustainability is not a choice.
-Many social and environmental sustainability requirements have become law and if you do not comply you cannot export apparel to Europe.
+Many social and environmental sustainability requirements have become law and if you do not comply, you cannot export apparel to Europe.
 At the same time, sustainability is a moving target.
-Individual companies still bear a lot of responsibility.
+A lot of responsibility is still left in the hands of individual companies.
 Some buyers focus primarily on supply chain transparency and minimising their carbon footprint.
 Others invest mainly in working conditions and circularity.
 Some companies try to do it all.
-Select your customers wisely, depending on your chosen sustainable strategy.
+Select your customers wisely in line with your sustainable strategy.

 New legal requirements

-The EU’s core strategy for minimising the negative impacts of the apparel industry is a fully transparent and circular economy.
+For the EU, a fully transparent circular economy is its core strategy to minimise the negative impacts of the apparel industry.
 The goal is a closed-loop system in which textiles and fibres retain their value for as long as possible and waste is minimised.
-This will require recycling, refurbishing, re-using and rethinking the lifecycle of apparel.
-The ideal system will have a minimal impact on the environment, be fully transparent, avoid the use of non-renewable inputs and guarantee respect for workers’ rights, including a living wage.
+This requires recycling, refurbishing, re-using and rethinking the lifecycle of apparel.
+The ideal system has minimal impact on the environment, is fully transparent, avoids the use of non-renewable inputs and guarantees respect for workers’ rights, including a living wage.

-Mandatory sustainability requirements have been getting stricter since decades, but lately the EU and national governments have increased the speed and scope of these new laws.
-Building on existing rules on product safety, the use of chemicals (REACH), labelling and intellectual property rights, new import regulations relate to areas such as Due Diligence, Reporting, reducing carbon emissions, anti-deforestation (for leather), Extended Producer Responsibility, the right to repair for end-consumers, the (intentional) use of microplastics and ‘greenwashing’.
+Mandatory sustainability requirements have been getting stricter since decades, but lately the EU and national governments have increased the speed and scope of new and revised laws.
+These concern product safety, the use of chemicals (REACH) labelling and intellectual property rights.
+New import regulations concern topics such as Due Diligence (CSDD), Corporate Sustainability Reporting (CSRD), reducing carbon emissions (CBAM), anti-deforestation (for leather), Extended Producer Responsibility, the right to repair for end-consumers, the (intentional) use of microplastics and ‘greenwashing’.

-Note that some of these new regulations still apply only to bigger companies (CSDDD and CSRD), and some do not yet apply to textiles (CBAM for carbon emissions).
+Note that some of these new laws still apply only to bigger companies (CSDDD and CSRD).
+Some do not yet apply to textiles (CBAM for carbon emissions).
 The new legislation on microplastics does not yet apply to the shedding of microplastics from apparel made with synthetic fibres.
-However, the general direction is clear: the EU and national governments want to tighten their control over the entire value chain: from production to use and end-of-life.
-EU companies must comply and as a supplier, so must you.
+The general direction is clear, however.
+The EU and national governments want to tighten control on the entire value chain: from production to use and end-of-life.
+EU companies must comply and as their supplier, so must you.

 Table 1: Opportunities for reducing social and environmental impact in each step of the apparel value chain